The guest experience, followed by their reviews and therefore your online reputation, are the most important aspect in the Hospitality Industry.

 While choosing a hotel operations management system, make sure it is flexible enough that it can adapt to your needs and understands how you operate.

-By implementing a centralized system you are adapting your operations, so make sure you choose the one that is easy to understand and use on a daily basis, without losing any functionality needed.
+By implementing a centralized system you are adapting your operations, so make sure you choose the one that is easy to understand and to use on a daily basis, without losing any functionality you need.

 How to know exactly what you need in your hotel operations?